cmu-sei/juneberry/juneberry/documentation/property_inference_attack_configuration_specification.md

 ### disjoint_args
-This list of dictionaries contains all the properties that belong to the disjoint universe of the attack.
+This list of dictionaries contains all the properties that belong to the disjoint universe of the property inference attack.
 For each dictionary in this list, a new dataset config will be created which combines the baseline training dataset config with a single dictionary from this list.
 Therefore, if there are M elements in the disjoint args universe, then M training configs will be created.

 ### superset_args
-This list of dictionaries contains all the properties that belong to the superset universe of the attack.
+This list of dictionaries contains all the properties that belong to the superset universe of the property inference attack.
 For each dictionary in this list, a new dataset config will be created which combines the baseline training dataset config with a single dictionary from this list.
 Therefore, if there are N elements in the superset args universe, then N training configs will be created.
 If there were M training configs created from the disjoint universe, then the total number of training configs created will be M+N.

 ### private_disjoint_args
 This field contains a single element from the "disjoint_args" universe.
 This selection defines